SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 1. Technical Factors

-There are three key technical factors that are especially important: secure and reliable site (including HTTPS utilization), mobile-responsiveness, and optimal site load speed.
-In short: having a site that is up to par to today’s standards.
+There are three key technical factors that are especially important for SEO: secure and reliable site (including HTTPS utilization), mobile-responsiveness, and optimal site load speed.
+In short: having a site that is up to par with today’s standards.

 This is fairly basic, but also very important.
 If your site isn’t perceived as secure by Google, you won’t rank.
-If you get a high bounce rate because your site is slow to load, you also won’t rank.
+If you get a high bounce rate because your site is slow to load, you also won’t rank and your SEO for SaaS won’t be successful.

 2. Domain Age and overall authority